ahabra/java-perf/README.md

 3. Guava.
 4. SHA3_256 JDK.
 5. SHA3_256 Apache commons Codec.
 6. SHA3_256 Keccak.
-About 5 times slower than #1.
+About 2 to 3 times slower than others.

 The first 5 approaches perform relatively at the same scale.

+If you do not need a secure hash, then there are faster and simple algorithms.
+Consider using `org.apache.commons.codec.digest.XXHash32`.

 ## NIO servlets